boris-soroker/getting-started/en/faq/list.md

 It would be better to call it a _Rate-unlimited Tube_ or something like that.
 It simply means that this Tube does not have the trial-imposed restriction of 30 messages per a calendar hour.

 Note that if you try to send a lot of messages in a rapid sequence (more than a couple of messages per a second, for example) some of your messages will be not relayed by Sameroom to the connected rooms. _Rate-unlimited_ does not mean that Sameroom knows how to defeat laws of physics.

 ---
+### <a href="#limited-tube" name="limited-tube">**What is a _Rate-limited Tube_?**</a>

+Sameroom has _Rate-limited Tubes_ to allow users to try our service without charging their credit cards.
+The trial limit allows to relay maximum 30 messages per a calendar hour.
+After reaching that limit in rooms, connected by a Rate-limited Tube, a warning message appears in those rooms: {picture}

+Note that for some users the trial limit is perfectly acceplable, so those users do not need to upgrade Sameroom service to a paid plan.

+---
 ### <a href="#roomcoin-definition" name="roomcoin-definition">**What is a _Roomcoin_?**</a>